KevinWolf-90/era5_QM_cor_morpho/README.md

 Vertical distributions of contrail formation potential and vertical overlap were created with: [A06_era_3d.py](A06_era_3d.py)

-Climatologies of temperature, relative humidity, windpseed, and persistent contrail formation were created with: [A07_monthly_crosssections.py](A07_monthly_crosssections.py)
+Climatologies of temperature, relative humidity, wind speed, and persistent contrail formation were created with: [A07_monthly_crosssections.py](A07_monthly_crosssections.py)

 # Relevant citations #